 I research the managerial side of data science in organizations.
 Developing robust theories of managing data science is required for this function to work effectively in organizations, and to ensure that a higher number of data science initiatives and projects achieve the expected success, realizing the promised benefits for organizations that invest in their development.
 I combine qualitative and computational approaches to advance research in this area.

-In particular, I’m interested in how data is used in Artificial Intelligence systems in organisations, and how this changes what it means to know.
+I’m interested in how data is used in Artificial Intelligence systems in organizations, and how this changes what it means to know.
 I approach this subject both from an AI perspective and a philosophical angle focusing on epistemology.
-Through my research in this area, I want to help organisations think better with AI.
+Through my research in this area, I want to help organizations think better with AI.
 You can learn more about my research here.

 I design online courses and develop digital pedagogies.